Wednesday, December 10, 2014

 Sand dunes

 Our new home was about twenty minute bus ride, from the 'Big' city of Hulon,where my brother and I were going to school...
-We had to take two buses,which picked up more passengers, at several small settlements on the way to the Big city...
+We had to take two buses which picked up more passengers, at several small settlements, on the way to the Big city...
 By the time the bus (which usually came late) stopped to pick up or drop off passengers; I was always late to school...
-During the winter, fierce winds caused the sand to cover the road and the bus, was unable to reach our neighborhood...We had to wait for a bulldozer to come and clear it up, which could take several days...
+During the winter, fierce winds caused the sand to cover the road and the bus was unable to reach our neighborhood...We had to wait for a bulldozer, to come and clear it up, which could take several days...
 A strange collection of people lived in our new neighborhood...
 There were only eight families, mostly Concentration Camp Survivors...
-One of them as the Yakobovich family which escaped Germany, with two beautiful small blond daughters; Six years old Zlata and her younger sister Clara who was four...The girls looked just like their pretty mother Lotti ,whos Jewish husband Markus, was hidden in the basement of her parents house in Berlin, during the second World War...
+One of them was the Yakobovich family, which escaped Germany with two beautiful small blond daughters; Zelda who was six years old, and her younger sister Clara who was four...The girls looked just like their pretty mother Lotti, whos Jewish husband Markus, was hidden in the basement of her parents house in Berlin during the second World War...
 When the war was finally over they came to Israel...

-One day as I was playing outside, I witnessed Lotti and her next door neighbor Mrs. Glikman, having an argument about hanging the laundry on the common clothesline, between their two houses.
-Actually it was Mrs. Glikman, who was having the argument...
+One day as I was playing outside, I witnessed Lotti and her next door neighbor Mrs. Glikman, having an argument, about hanging the laundry on the common clothesline, between their two houses.
+Actually it was Mrs Glikman, who was having the argument...
 Lotti was a gentle woman, who would never raise her voice in anger, but Mrs Glikman, who was an unpleasant and bitter woman, was disliked by everyone in our new small community...
-At the beginning, people felt sorry for her because she lost her entire family in the Gas Chambers: Parents, Husband and Three children.
+At the beginning, people felt sorry for her, because she lost her entire family in the Gas Chambers: Parents, Husband and Three children...
 Lotti lived next door to us,with her second husband and their son Peter, who was younger then me in a year.
-As time went by, the neighbors began to resent Lottie's mean spirit and ugly outbursts:"She Is Not The Only One who lost their familys in Hitler's concentration camps!
+As time went by the neighbors began to resent Lottie's mean spirit an outbursts:"She Is Not The only one who lost family members in Hitler's concentration camps!
 This doesn't give her the right to lash at others!"
-They complaine...
+They complained..

-I was playing outside one day, when Mrs. Glikman began to scream, berating poor Lotti for hanging her wet laundry on 'her portion' of the rope which they bouth shared...
+I was playing outside one day, when Mrs. Glikman began to scream, berating poor Lotti, for hanging her wet laundry on 'her portion' of the rope, which they bouth shared...
 Lotti tried to calm her neighbor with her sweet smile and soft words.
-She pointed out that Mrs Glikman, didn't even have laundry on the line at the time... but Mrs Glikman's face, became a Mask of Hatred; "Go back to Germany, you filthy Nazi!
+She pointed out that Mrs Glikman, didn't even have laundry on the line at the time, but Mrs Glikman's face became a Mask of Hatred; "Go back to Germany, you filthy Nazi!
 You are not even Jewish!
 This country is for Jews Only!
-Go back and take your two Nazi kids!"
+Go back and take your two Nazi kids with you!"
 I was shocked and ran home to my mom, crying and confused...
-I couldn't understand how could Mrs Glikman, be so Angry and Mean to sweet Lotti...
+I couldn't understand how why Mrs Glikman, is so Angry and Mean to sweet Lotti...
 "Ima, is it true that Lotti is a Nazi?"
-I asked my mother who was sweeping the constant thin layers of sand, which covered our porch..."No!" my mom said "Lotti is not Jewish, but she is not a Nazi!
-She actually saved her Jewish husband from the Nazis, by hiding him in her parents basement...
+I asked my mother who was sweeping the constant thin layers of sand covering our porch..."No!" my mom said, "Lotti is not Jewish, but she is not a Nazi!
+She actually saved her Jewish husband from the Nazis, by hiding him in her parents basement!
 Mrs Glikman is wrong!
-Not all Germans were bad, but we should not forget that the Nazi's killed her Whole Family, she has no one left and it probably made her a bit crazy...We should realy feel sorry for her..."
-But I was still confused; "So why are all the neighbors so mean to her?"
-I was asking...
-My mother sighed and walked away, mumbling that there are all kinds of people in this world...
+Not all Germans were bad, but we should not forget that the Nazi's killed Mrs Glikman's Family, she has no one left, it probably made her a bit crazy; we should feel sorry for her!
+But I was still confused: "So why are all the neighbors so mean to her?
+I asked.
+Ima sighed and walked away, mumbling that there are all kinds of people in this world...

 Nazis